 J. Gresham Machen wrote, “Emancipation from the blessed will of God always involves bondage to some worse taskmaster.”

-In Ezekiel 17:12-15, 17, the prophet Ezekial tells us the back story of the current situation in Jerusalem.
-King Nebuchadnezzar had brought Jerusalem’s King Jehoiachin to Babylon.
+Ezekiel 17:12-17 says that King Nebuchadnezzar brought Jerusalem’s King Jehoiachin to Babylon.
 After that, he placed Zedekiah on Jerusalem’s throne.
-Zedekiah was to collect taxes from the people for Nebuchadnezzar.
+Zedekiah was to collect taxes from the people for Babylon.
 What did Zedekiah do?
 He asked Egypt to help him dispel the Babylonians.
-Ezekiel 17:17 says, “Pharaoh with his mighty army and great horde will be of no help to him [Zedekiah] in war, when ramps are built and siege works erected to destroy many lives.”
+But Pharaoh’s mighty army would be of no help to Zedekiah] in war, when ramps are built and siege works erected to destroy many lives.”

 “Behold, I will command, says the Lord, and cause them [the Babylonians] to return to this city.
 They will fight against it and take it and burn it with fire; and I will make the cities of Judah a desolation without inhabitant.”
 Jeremiah 34:22